 Definition of Trellas

-Of the word trellas there is no official record of use prior to the one made by the homonymous song by the Puerto Rican artist Bad Bunny and which is included in his 2020 album “The last album in the world”.
+There is no official record of use of the word trellas prior to the one made by the song of the same name by the Puerto Rican artist Bad Bunny and which is included in his 2020 album “The last album in the world.”
 Even within the topic the word is not mentioned, it is only used in the title.

-Instead of trellas, the term that appears in the first verse is estrella.
-For this reason, it follows that what the artist does is create an apheresis of the word estrellas, omitting the initial syllable, to give his work a name .
+Instead of trellas, the term that appears in the first verse is stars.
+For this reason, it follows that what the artist does is create an apheresis of the word stars, omitting the initial syllable, to give his work a name .
 In addition to this, the lyrics revolve around a spatial theme, which confirms the deduction.

-The song trellas has been one of the artist’s most unusual songs .
+The song trellas has been one of the artist’s most atypical songs .
 The content of it is almost completely away from the explicit lyrics that characterize Bad Bunny.
-Due to the above, the artist has come to be compared for the trellas theme with artists of other genres.